 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Hotel, Motel, and Restaurant Management.
-About 7.0% of those with this major are international students.
+Students from other countries are interested in Hotel, Motel, and Restaurant Management, too.
+About 10.7% of those with this major are international students.

 How Much Do Hotel, Motel & Restaurant Management Majors Make?